HAMMER: Multi-Level Coordination of Reinforcement Learning Agents via Learned Messaging: Results

+\textbf{Ablation Studies.} First, we perform an ablation experiment to validate that \algo's central agent is indeed facilitating independent agents' learning and helping them coordinate by sending out relevant messages.
+For this, we modify the environment preventing agents from seeing each other.
+Local agents be unable to observe other agents and would have to rely on the central agent for coordinating and covering respective landmarks.
+Results of \algo\ in this scenario, compared to unaided independent learners, are in Figure \ref{fig:modifiedcn}.
+As expected, it became difficult for the independent learners to learn the cooperation-intensive task on their own.
+On the other hand, \algo\ agents learned substantially better policies faster.
+Note here that $\algo$v2 in this case performs better than $\algo$v3.
+We speculate that this is due to local agents' greater dependency on central agent's communicated messages for coordinating, and hence, \algo\ requiring a larger spectrum to encode and communicate more information into its messages.

+In our second ablation study, we validate whether \algo\ would generalize to a setting with heterogeneous local agents.
+This experiment uses an environment where one of the local agents was unable to observe other agents, while the other two agents still received their original observations.
+All local agents still learn and use the same policy, but one of them cannot see the others.
+As expected, independent learners had increased difficulty in learning to coordinate (Figure \ref{fig:heterogeneitycn}), and were outperformed by all variants of learning strategies for \algo.
+We conclude that \algo\ generalizes to heterogeneous settings too.

-In summary, \algo\ successfully summarizes relevant global knowledge into small messages to individual learners that outperforms other cases --- (1) unaided independent learning, (2) independent agents supplied with random messages, and (3) fully centralized training of independent agents.
-Moreover, \algo\ scales to a larger number of agents in the environment.
+In summary, \algo\ successfully summarizes relevant global knowledge into small real-valued messages to individual learners that outperforms other cases --- (1) unaided independent learning, (2) independent agents supplied with random messages, and (3) fully centralized training of independent agents.
+Specifically, $\algo$v3 (i.e., \algo\ trained by directly passing message gradients from the local agent's network to the central agent using backpropagation, and its messages preprocessed using a regularization unit) outperforms the other training strategies, learning a significantly better policy than local agents learning independently.